-First, the house is called “La casa” in Spanish and “una casa” usually have several “habitaciones” or rooms where we usually spend time listening to music, sleeping or doing lots of different activities.
-The following picture shows some basic rooms in Spanish as well as other spaces we can find “en un casa”.
-There are some interesting sentences talking about each space or room in Spanish with some grammar structures we have presented in previous Spanish lessons.
-The words in pink are “adjetivos” or expressions that work as adjectives in Spanish like “de tejas” (made with tiles).
+A regular house usually has several rooms, habitaciones, like a kitchen (una cocina) or a living room (una sala).
+Some of these rooms are shown in the picture below as other spaces we can find “en un casa”.
+There are some interesting sentences talking about each space or room, also including some grammar structures we have studied in previous lessons.
+The words in pink are “adjetivos” or adjective phrases like “de tejas” (made with tiles).
 Notice how we use a different Spanish article (la, las, los…) depending on the gender of the thing it is modifying, for example: “La sala” and “El cuarto”.
 Click on the picture to enlarge it.

 The following list shows “las habitaciones y partes de la casa” that we could see in the picture and some more, plus several examples using these parts of the house and rooms in Spanish.
 Try to identify the Spanish adjectives in some of the sentences and the article that corresponds to each noun.
 The three main verbs in these examples will be “Haber” in his Spanish form “Hay” meaning “there is” and “there are”, “tener” (to have) and “ser/estar” (to be) which is the basic verb we use to describe things or people in Spanish.
 Press “Play” to listen to the examples.

 |Room||Habitación||Esta casa tiene varias habitaciones.|